CreatorT/Typewriter-Bot/README.md

 1. Run the UI to set up level data:
    ```
-   python UI.py
+   python Interface.py
    ```
    Use this interface to set speed and error rates for different levels, or apply functions to generate these values across multiple levels.

 2. Run the bot:
    ```
-   python pywriterPro.py
+   python TypewriterBot.py
    ```
    The bot will log in to typewriter.at and start typing automatically based on the configured settings.

 ### Executable:

-1. Double-click on `typewriteBot.exe` to run the program.
+1. Double-click on `typewriterBot.exe` to run the program.
 2. Follow the on-screen instructions to configure settings and start the bot.

 ## Customization

-- Adjust the `speed` and `error_rate_percent` variables in `pywriterPro.py` to fine-tune the bot's behavior.
+- Adjust the `speed` and `error_rate_percent` variables in `typewriterBot.py` to fine-tune the bot's behavior.
 - Use the UI to create custom speed and error rate profiles for different levels.

 ## Disclaimer